-Quercus submission deadline: December 6, 2022 (5:00 pm)
+Quercus submission deadline: December 5, 2023 (5:00 pm)

-Students enrolled in IMM1429H will be required to write a term paper (2 pgs) which will consist of a critical review of a recent publication in Developmental Immunology.
-Papers must be uploaded as a PDF uploaded to the Quercus assignment link.
+Students enrolled in IMM1429H will be required to write a term paper (2 pages) which will consist of a critical review of a recent publication (to be assigned) in Developmental Immunology.
+Term papers must be uploaded as a PDF uploaded to the Quercus assignment link.